DemuteStudio/Ambiance-Creator/README.md

 ![image](https://github.com/user-attachments/assets/87fe6cd5-9d4c-4109-a7ef-719ebeac0beb)

 The **Ambiance Creator** is a tool that makes it easy to create soundscapes by randomly placing audio elements on the REAPER timeline.

 We wanted to make ambiance creation and preview for games and linear content as easy and efficient as possible.
-These were the main pillars for this tool:
+Here are the main pillars for this tool:

-- **Fast creation**: Create ambiances can be tedious, take times and can be repetitive.
-The idea here is to create an complete ambiance in few seconds.
+- **Fast creation**: Creating ambiances can be tedious, time-consuming, and repetitive.
+The idea here is to build a complete ambiance in just a few seconds.
-- **Iteration**: Iterate over the ambiance should be as easy as drinking a glass of water.
+- **Iteration**: Iterating on an ambiance should be as easy as drinking a glass of water.
-- **Reusability**: We wanted to be able to save the creation as preset.
+- **Reusability**: We wanted to be able to save creations as presets.
-- **Modular**: Each part of the ambiance should exist as a separated module that can be reuse later on.
+- **Modularity**: Each part of the ambiance should exist as a separate module that can be reused later.
-- **Not context dependant**: The tool should be useful for both linear and video games workflow
+- **Not context-dependent**: The tool should be useful for both linear and video game workflows.

-## Video Tutorial:
+## Video Tutorial

 Coming soon.

-## Installing the Ambiance Creator:
+## Installing the Ambiance Creator

-### Requirements:
+### Requirements

-- **Reaper**: Package was made for reaper 7.22+ but should work for older versions as well.
+- **Reaper**: The package was made for Reaper 7.22+ but should work with older versions as well.
-- **Reapack** : Used to import the package in reaper.
+- **ReaPack**: Used to import the package into Reaper.
-- **ReaImGui**: Used for the whole interface, Is included in the ReaTeam Extensions Package that you can install with Reapack.
-To check if it is installed, you should have a ReaImGui Tab under the ReaScript tab in the preferences: **options >preferences >Plug-ins >ReaImGui**
+- **ReaImGui**: Used for the whole interface.
+It's included in the ReaTeam Extensions package, which you can install with ReaPack.
+To check if it's installed, you should see a ReaImGui tab under the ReaScript tab in Preferences: **Options > Preferences > Plug-ins > ReaImGui**.

 ### Reapack:
 To install Reapack follow these steps: